SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Canada.

+Here is how this works in practice.
 Marine and wildlife filming in Canada spans three oceans and some of North America's most iconic species.
 Productions can capture grizzly bears in the Rocky Mountains, orcas and humpback whales along the British Columbia coast, polar bears on the Arctic Ocean, and moose, caribou and beavers across vast boreal wilderness.
 Each environment demands waterproof systems, long-range optics, hides and patient field expertise.

 Capabilities